 Wondering how to avoid one-way rental fees in the USA?
 If you don’t plan on returning your rental car to its original location, you may be in for a substantial fee.
 However, with careful planning, there are some clever ways to avoid this surcharge — or lower your bill in general.

-One simple solution to avoid one-way rental fees in the USA is to book during the off-season.
-When this occurs will differ by location and is typically tied to the weather and major travel holidays.
+One simple solution to avoid one-way rental fees is to book during the off-season.
+This will differ by location and is typically tied to the weather and major travel holidays.

 Car rental companies need to move their cars from one part of the country to the next as demand grows and shrinks, so they often charge lower prices if you’re driving to the right location at the right time.
 If you’re skeptical, try putting in your travel destination at different times of the year.
 During peak seasons, you’ll pay top dollar.
 But if you go in the off-season, you won’t be charged nearly as much.
 The obvious drawback to this strategy is that the date range of your travel plans needs to be flexible.